Portable heaters, gas fires and open fires:

 • Make sure heaters are well maintained and in good working order.

-• Check that your heater isn't on a recall list– there have been many fires in the past year connected to heaters that have been recalled.
+• Check that your heater isn't on a recall list.

 • Don't take risks with old heaters – if it's electrical and getting older, get it tested by a qualified electrician or buy a new one.